pesekt1/MongoDB-replication-sharding/README.md

 Difference between a standalone MongoDB instance and a replica set.

-Follow the instructions in the scripts.js file to set up a replica set.
+Follow the instructions in [replica-set-demo.md](replica-set-demo.md) to set up a replica set.

 ![Differences](./sumup.png)